vinibiavatti1/PythonStyleGuide/README.md

 * Use the first and an end line full with `#` (number sign)
 * Respect the indentation

+> HINT: Use the [Comment Snippets](#comment-snippets) to facilitate the creation of section comments

 **✅ Do**
 ```python
 ###############################################################################